samerton/Nameless-Particles/README.md

 A [particles.js](https://vincentgarreau.com/particles.js) module for NamelessMC v2.

 ## Requirements:
-NamelessMC version 2 (from commit https://github.com/NamelessMC/Nameless/commit/34c7de8efa074b21b934deffad086177f15afb7c onwards)
+NamelessMC version 2.0.0 pre-release 6

 ## Installation:
 - Upload the contents of the upload directory straight into your NamelessMC installation's directory